shamimbdpro/unlimited-theme-addons/readme.txt

 ### Free Extension.
+- **Elementor Template Shortcode** - Elementor Paid version feature is now free into our plugin.
+You can't get shortcode features without purchasing pro version of ELementor.
+So without purchasing Pro version of ELementor you can get shortcode features by enabling shortcode addons.
+To enable the extension from *Dashboard > Theme Addons > Addons*.
+- **Template Kit** - You can make your template reusable in every page by adding shortcode.
+To enable the extension from *Dashboard > Theme Addons > Addons*.
 - **Hide Admin Bar** - Unlimited Theme Addons allow you to hide admin bar for frontend.
 To hide admin bar first have to enable the extension from *Dashboard > Theme Addons > Addons*.
 - **Hide WooCommerce Price** - If you are using WooCommerce and want to hide price then this plugin for you.
 To hide price for WooCommerce first have to enable the extension from *Dashboard > Theme Addons > Addons*.
 - **WooCommerce Direct Checkout** - You can skip cart page and and redirect to checkout page after added to cart.
 To enable direct checkout you have to enable the extension from *Dashboard > Theme Addons > Addons*.